+D. Uncertainty Analysis

-Compared bottom-up saliency models over our data include: iNVT [20], AIM [43], Hou et al. [55], Local and Global Rarity [53], PQFT [51], AWS [49], GBVS [58], Bian et al. [50], SDDR [48], Judd et al. [12], Torralba et al. [82], Walther et al. [59], and SUN [56].
-Uncertainty Analysis.
-To analyze the degree to which our model is dependent on the uncertainty of the variables, we trained two object detection models: 1) Boosting model and 2) the deformable part model $(DPM)^7$ [60] to automatically fill the variables instead of annotated data.
+To analyze the degree to which our model is dependent on the uncertainty of the variables, we trained two object detection models: 1) boosting model, and 2) the DPM [58] to automatically fill the variables instead of annotated data.
 These models were trained over a small set of cross validation data different from test frames.
 Fig. 8 shows a sample frame from the HDB game along with hotdog pool object template using DPM.
 Precision-recall curves of each of the 15 objects for both models are shown in Fig. 9.
 As opposed to Boosting model, DPM was very successful for detecting objects.
 Detection performance was very high for each object due to limited variation in object appearance.
 Therefore we used DPM for subsequent analysis.
 We tested models again with variables filled with these data (instead of annotations).
 Accuracy of attended object prediction are shown in Fig. 10.
 As we expected, there is a graceful degradation in prediction of the attended object (in comparison with Fig. 5) but still performance of our DBN was higher than other models indicating partial robustness of our model (similar trend with MNSS score).